nthai/Grid2Op/docs/modeled_elements.rst

 A "substation" is a place where "elements" (side of a powerline, a load, a generator or a storage unit) belonging to the powergrid are connected all together.

-Substations are connected to other substation with powerlines (this is why powerline have two "sides": one for each substation they are connecting).
+Substations are connected to other substations with powerlines (this is why powerline have two "sides": one for each substation they are connecting).

 In most powergrid around the world, substations are made of multiple "busbars".
-In grid2op we supposes that every "elements" connected to a substation can be connected to every busbars in the substation.
+In grid2op we suppose that every "element" connected to a substation can be connected to every busbar in the substation.
 This is mainly done for simplicity, for real powergrid it might not be the case.
-We also, for simplicity, assume that each substations counts exactly 2 distincts busbars.
+We also, for simplicity, assume that each substation counts exactly 2 distinct busbars.

-At the initial step, for all environment available at the time of writing (february 2021) every objects were connected to the busbar 1 of their substation.
-This is not a requirement of grid2op, but it was the case for every environments created.
+At the initial step, for all environment available at the time of writing (february 2021) every object was connected to the busbar 1 of their substation.
+This is not a requirement of grid2op, but it was the case for every environment created.

 .. _topology-pb-explained: